 How Long Negative Information Stays On Your Credit Report in Canada

-If you’ve had any troubles with debt, such as missed payments, maxed out cards, or default notices, you may wonder how it will impact your credit… and for how long.
+If you've had any troubles with debt missed payments, maxed out cards, or default notices you may wonder how it will impact your credit, and for how long.

 The good news is that negative marks don't last forever.